avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Acute Watery Diarrhoea, the Disease Cholera and its Epidemiology
 ----------------------------------------------------------------

-Cholera is a disease characterised by acute watery diarrhoea (AWD), leading to rapidly progressing dehydration and shock (`Sack et al 2004`_).
+Cholera is a disease characterised by acute watery diarrhoea, leading to rapidly progressing dehydration and shock (`Sack et al 2004`_).
 A distinctive feature of cholera is painless purging of voluminous stools resembling rice-water, known as 'rice-water stool' (`Sack et al 2004`_).
 If you are interested in how cholera is diagnosed, the World Health Organisation provides guidance and precise definitions of what they consider 'a suspected cholera case' and 'a confirmed cholera case' (see `WHO 2023`_).